Yunasha/tri-tru-eso/README.md

 Everyone has _tabbed_ out.
 There is no _escape_, I have no _control_.
 I can't _shift_ the balance back to what it was.
 There is no _alternative_ either.
 Only screaming and letters left.

 This esolang is my response to this growing trend.
 I want to make sure that all people can code, regardless of their keyboard size.
 And I've done it in a more artistic way, inspired by Assembly and BASIC.
 I've managed to create a one-of-a-kind esolang, a masterpiece of a language.
-It's simple, easy to understand, symmetric, and consistent, not straining for the eyes.
+It's simple, easy to understand, symmetric, consistent, not straining for the eyes, and also 3.

+<sub>This is my first time making a github repo also</sub>

 # Guide